Winning with the Vienna Gambit in Online Chess

 c.
 High Practical Win Rates

-3. Main Lines and How to Punish Black
+The Core Lines And How to Punish Black

-Let’s look at the most important responses and how to tackle them.
+Here are some of the most important responses and what to do about them.

 3…d5 – The Aggressive Decline